simonask/werk/book/src/outdatedness.md

   relying on that variable to become outdated.

-- **Command-line overrides:** If a `-Dkey=value` option is passed to `werk` to override a global variable, and it was not overridden with the same value in a previous run, all recipes depending on that variable will be considered outdated.
+- **Command-line overrides:** If a `-Dkey=value` option is passed to `werk` to override a config variable, and it was not overridden with the same value in a previous run, all recipes depending on that variable will be considered outdated.